SayMusher/SayMusher/README.md

   <summary>
     <h3>Say's Coding Journey</h3>
   </summary>
-  I first started learning when I was 16.
-It was a whole new world to me.
-Despite the fact that a loved it, I didn't see coding as a job oportunity.
-Years going, I was getting better and better.
-So a few months ago I decided to change the way a approached programming, and  made some projects for my portfolio, in order to get a job
+ I began my journey into coding at the age of 16, and it felt like stepping into a whole new world.
+Although I loved it, I didn't initially see coding as a potential career opportunity.
+As the years passed, my skills improved steadily.
+Recently, a few months ago, I made a significant decision to change my approach to programming.
+I created several projects to showcase in my portfolio, with the goal of securing a job in the field.
 </details>

 #